microsoft/Build26-BRK202-azure-devops-meets-github-the-path-to-ai-powered-sdlc/README.md

 By the end of this session, you will be able to:

 - Understand Microsoft's and GitHub's guidance for existing **Azure DevOps** customers.
-From https://devblogs.microsoft.com/devops/azure-devops-and-github-repositories-next-steps-in-the-path-to-agentic-ai: <br/>_"Now is the ideal moment to move your repositories to **GitHub** so your teams can fully harness **GitHub Copilot’s** agentic power while still benefiting from your existing investments in **Azure Boards** and **Azure Pipelines**."_
+From https://aka.ms/GitHubAzureDevOpsBuild2026<br/>_"Organizations that move repositories to GitHub unlock the full agentic development experience, including a broad choice of models from Anthropic, OpenAI, Google, and others in Copilot, along with agentic workflows across GitHub, VS Code, mobile, CLI, and integrations like Teams, Slack, and Azure Boards.
+Enterprise governance is built in through an agent control plane that provides visibility, audit, and policy management.<br/><br/>Teams can continue using Azure DevOps capabilities such as Azure Boards, Pipelines, and Test Plans alongside their GitHub repos.
+Azure DevOps basic usage rights are included with GitHub Enterprise, making it easier to adopt a hybrid model without additional overhead.
+Enterprise Live Migrations and deeper GitHub–Azure DevOps integration make it practical to transition at enterprise scale, as reflected in Microsoft’s own migration journey."_
 - Understand what's new and coming soon for **Azure DevOps** and the integration with **GitHub** and **GitHub Copilot**.
 - Understand how to get the most out of an AI-powered SDLC.